 So if you feel like you are really uncomfortable after you have your hardware installed or after you have come in for an adjustment appointment, don’t hesitate to call our office.
 We can recommend additional helps to alleviate any pain you may be feeling and give you recommendations for customized relief.

 Also, if you ever have an experience where your hardware gets damaged or dislodged, you can use the orthodontic wax as a temporary fix.
 But then you should call our office right away to schedule an appointment to be seen.
 This is critical because your hardware is positioned “just so” to give you optimal teeth straightening and alignment results.
 So if something has moved or come loose, we need to correct it as soon as possible to keep your treatment on track.

 First, we highly recommend the iBracesHelp app, which is a great resource for information.
 Second, we maintain an answering service for after-hours emergency calls.
 If you are having an orthodontic emergency, call our office.
 The answering service will put you in touch with one of our orthodontists right away.

 About King Orthodontics

-Dr. Jack’s son Sam who is joining the family practice.
+Fast forward a few decades, and it is Dr. Jack’s son Sam who is joining the family practice.
 Today, Drs King and King are proudly carrying on the family tradition by offering each and every patient “the smile of their life!”
 To schedule a consultation, call our office at (937)433-0830 (Centerville) or (937)878-1561 (Fairborn) or visit us online to learn more.

-Phone: (937) 433-0830
+Phone: (937) 878-1561

-Relief From Braces Discomfort 2017
+Relief From [Braces] Discomfort 2017